 Discover Maldives : Current issues

-The Maldives has changed dramatically in 40 years.
-The early 1970s saw the opening of the country to tourism and a revolution in the fishing industry.
-The traditional "dhoni" were motorized and the boats brought in more and more fish.
-Hotels opened on uninhabited islands so as not to expose the local population to Western tourists.
-In the 1990s, resorts opted for luxury tourism and expanded, offering more and more rooms, services and space.
-The crisis of the COVID-19 sent the Maldives back to the imperative need to diversify its economy.
-While major infrastructure and development projects still exist to support tourism and traditional fishing, the government is now considering new options.
-Aquaculture and subsistence farming on small uninhabited islands are under consideration.
-These sectors are expected to generate employment for local people.
+The Maldives has changed dramatically over the past 40 years.
+The early 1970s saw the opening up of the country to tourism and a revolution in the fishing industry.
+The traditional "dhoni" were motorized and boats brought in more and more fish.
+Hotels opened on uninhabited islands to avoid exposing the local population to Western tourists.
+In the 1990s, resorts opted for luxury tourism and expanded, offering ever more rooms, services and space.
+The COVID-19 crisis brought the Maldives face to face with the urgent need to diversify its economy.
+While major infrastructure and development projects continue to support tourism and traditional fishing, the government is now considering new options.
+Aquaculture and subsistence farming on small uninhabited islands are being studied.
+These sectors should generate jobs for local people.

 Fishing at the head of the bridge